Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it updates properties of a denylist entry, with an example of enabling/disabling.
-This distinguishes it from sibling tools like addToDenylist (create) and removeFromDenylist (delete).
+The description states it updates properties of a denylist entry with an example of enable/disable.
+This is specific and distinguishes from siblings like addToDenylist or removeFromDenylist, though it does not explicitly exclude other operations.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.